From Per-Image Low-Rank to Encoding Mismatch: Rethinking Feature Distillation in Vision Transformers: Experiments

-\textbf{Strategy 2: Native width alignment (explicit modification)}.
+\textbf{WideLast (native width alignment)}.
 We then explicitly match the student’s final-layer width to the teacher by replacing only the last Transformer block with a 384-dim block (all earlier layers remain 192-dim).
-This yields even stronger feature KD: (1) MSE-only feature alignment now reaches $77.15\%$ ($+2.29$); (2) SoftKD alone achieves $77.88\%$; (3) Combining SoftKD with SpectralKD or MSE pushes performance to $78.16\%$ and $78.23\%$, respectively.
+This yields even stronger feature KD: (1) MSE-only feature alignment now reaches $77.15\%$ ($+2.29$); (2) SoftKD alone achieves $77.88\%$; (3) Combining SoftKD with SpectralKD or MSE pushes performance to $78.16\%$ and $78.23\%$.
 These results directly validate our analysis: \textbf{once the student is given sufficient token-level encoding capacity, simple feature-map MSE becomes a strong distillation signal}, closing the ``low-rank yet hard to distill'' paradox observed in \Cref{sec:2}.

-\subsection{Ablation studies}
+\subsection{Ablation Studies}

 We next analyze how our design behaves under different classifier heads, projector widths, and feature loss weights, to test robustness and better understand the role of mismatch.